baasman/qualipy/README.md

   - unique: Should uniqueness of column be enforced?
   - functions: The arbitrary functions we'd like to call on the

 Third, we establish a Project.
-This project will be the overarching chapter to contain and store each batch's info.
+A project in Qualipy's case is a representation of the dataset we want to track.
-Additionally, it allows us to specify where to store the resulting metadata and configuration, such as where to store the data, and where our configuration lies.
-By default, it will create a directory called .qualipy in your home.
+It tracks all columns and tables that belong to the data itself, and connects it to a specific configuration.

 Lastly, we specify a specific batch to the project.
-In this case, we'll be performing data quality measures on Iris, and give it a batch name to identify it in the dashboard.
+In this case, we'll be performing data quality measures on our randomly generated dataset, and give it a batch name to identify it in the dashboard.

 ## Running the webapp
 ```bash